 Less than two-thirds of all employers now offer health insurance to their employees and many self-employed people find it challenging to provide coverage for their families.

-Merrimack County Savings Bank offers a solution to the problem by providing Health Savings Accounts – tax-advantaged, interest-earning accounts established exclusively for the purpose of paying or reimbursing qualified medical expenses.
-Authorized by the Medicare Modernization Act of 2003, Health Savings Accounts (or HSAs, as they are commonly called) can help raise consumer awareness of the real costs of health care and give individuals greater decision-making control over their medical spending.
+We offer a solution to the problem by providing Health Savings Accounts – tax-advantaged, interest-earning accounts established exclusively for the purpose of paying or reimbursing qualified medical expenses.
+Authorized by the Medicare Modernization Act of 2003, Health Savings Accounts (or HSAs, as they are commonly called) can help raise consumer awareness of the real costs of health care and give you and your family greater decision-making control over medical spending.

-HSAs allow account-holders and family members to write checks – or use a special debit card – to pay medical bills that are not covered by their health insurance provider.
+An HSA allows you and your family members to write checks – or use a special debit card – to pay medical bills that are not covered by their health insurance provider.
 A high deductible health plan is required to open a health savings account.

 Health Savings Account Benefits: